 Finding time to invest in your company’s internal marketing isn’t easy.
-Even organizations with full-time marketers often struggle to significantly grow their online presence through their internal marketing efforts, as campaigns often become stale, and building and implementing new marketing plans can be a time-intensive process.
+Even organizations with full-time marketers struggle to significantly grow their online presence through their internal marketing efforts.
+Building and implementing new marketing plans can be a time-intensive process.

-Fortunately, there is a better way to do internal marketing – to repeat what does work and fix what doesn’t.
+Fortunately, there is a better way to do internal marketing: repeat what works and fix what doesn’t.

-Here, we’re going to share what running digital marketing campaigns for dozens of businesses has taught us about internal marketing, and the methodologies that we’ve used to rebuild ineffective marketing campaigns.
+Here, we’re going to share what running digital marketing campaigns for dozens of businesses has taught us, and the methodologies that we’ve used to rebuild ineffective marketing campaigns.

 Whether you’re a business owner running a small business or a member of a large marketing team, here’s our breakdown on how to run a full-scale marketing strategy analysis.